pattyjogal/apt.rs/README.md

 apt packages.

 Because of this, I wanted to make a sort of `Cargo.toml`, or `requirements.txt` that works in conjucntion with apt.
+This can be used personally, or in projects that may require certain programs to be installed.

 In its current phase, the project is limited, though very simple.
 I hope to extend it to include more apt setup commands, and also at some point